CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/CL-Upgrade-LCM.md

     {{</tabs>}}

-5. Note that the switch access credentials defined in {{<link title="Manage Switch Credentials">}} are used to access these switches.
+5. Note that you can use the switch access credentials defined in {{<link title="Manage Switch Credentials">}} to access these switches.
 If you have issues accessing the switches, you might need to update your credentials.

 6. Click **Next**.

-    When the network discovery is complete, NetQ presents the number of Cumulus Linux switches it has found.
-They are displayed in categories:
+    When the network discovery is complete, NetQ presents the number of Cumulus Linux switches it found.
+Each switch can be in one of the following categories:

     - **Discovered without NetQ**: Switches found without NetQ installed
     - **Discovered with NetQ**: Switches found with some version of NetQ installed
     - **Discovered but Rotten**: Switches found that are unreachable
-    - **Incorrect Credentials**: Switches found that cannot be reached because the provided access credentials do not match those for the switches
+    - **Incorrect Credentials**: Switches found that cannot are unreachable because the provided access credentials do not match those for the switches
     - **OS not Supported**: Switches found that are running Cumulus Linux version not supported by the LCM upgrade feature
     - **Not Discovered**: IP addresses which did not have an associated Cumulus Linux switch

-    If no switches are found for a particular category, that category is not displayed.
+    If the discovery process does not find any switches for a particular category, then it does not display that category.

     {{<figure src="/images/netq/lcm-discover-select-switches-tab-310.png" width="500">}}